mariocynicys/json-task-for-cpp/README.md

 # json-task-for-cpp
-json build task for cpp on vscode to use MSVC compiler
+json build task for cpp on vscode that uses MSVC compiler